Storms and Safety

 Safety is the No. 1 priority at Tampa Electric.
 Around electrical infrastructure of all kinds, our message to you is simple: for your own safety, never touch power lines, climb on power poles, play on transformers, or tamper with equipment in any other way.
 If you see what looks like trouble with electrical equipment – a downed power line, tree branches growing into wires, an open transformer or something like that – or when in doubt, keep your distance and let us know right away.

-Electrical fires in our homes claim the lives of 485 Americans each year and injure 2,305 more.
+Electrical fires in our homes claim lives year after year.
 Some of these fires are caused by electrical system failures and appliance defects, but many more are caused by the misuse and poor maintenance of electrical appliances, incorrectly installed wiring, and overloaded circuits and extension cords.
+Remember these tips for a safer home.
+Take time to walk through your house and look for potential problems.

-- Never reach into water to get an appliance that has fallen in without first unplugging the appliance.
+- Water and electricity don't mix.
+Don't place any electrical appliances near water.
+Never reach into water to get an appliance that has fallen in without first unplugging the appliance.

 - Unplug your toaster or toaster oven before using a knife or fork to remove stuck bread or bagels.